jd1618/jd1618.github.io/_pages/about.md

 ## Education

-### BSc in Mathematics, The University of Nottingham, 2015-2018:

-Achievements:
-* _Completed with First Class Honours - final year dissertation awarded 79%_

-Studies:
-* _First year: probability, statistics, multivariable calculus, linear algebra, real analysis, elementary group/number theory and applied mathematics_
-* _Second year: real/complex analysis, Markov chains, classical mechanics, elementary quantum mechanics, Fourier analysis, vector calculus, phase plane analysis and PDEs_
-* _Third year: advanced quantum mechanics, general relativity, mathematical biology, viscous fluid dynamics, perturbation methods and bifurcation theory_

-### MSc in Applied Mathematics, Imperial College London, 2018-2019:

-Achievements:
-* _Completed with Distinction - dissertation awarded 86%_

-Masters Year:
-* _My studies included: asymptotic analysis, PDE theory, inviscid fluid dynamics, geophysical fluid dynamics, vortex dynamics, hydrodynamic instability, numerical methods for ODEs/PDEs and function spaces_

 ### _PhD in Mathematical Physics, Imperial College London, 2019-2023_:

 Contributions:
-* _Published in prestigious academic journals, including the Journal of Fluid Mechanics and Physics of Fluids_
+* _Published in prestigious academic journals, including the 'Journal of Fluid Mechanics' and 'Physics of Fluids'_
 * _Was a graduate teaching assistant across all year groups, including the final year modules in 'Numerical solution of ordinary differential equations' and 'classical dynamics'_

 Development: